openZH/covid_19/README.md

 ## Swiss Cantons and Principality of Liechtenstein: Unified datase

 **General description** <br>
 We generate this data using manual and automated procedures and check it on a daily basis at 6pm CET.
 Note that we only publish data that are reported by the Swiss Cantons and the Principality of Liechtenstein.
-Thus, gaps result if a Swiss Cantons or the Principality of Liechtenstein did not report data for a specific date.
+Thus, gaps result if Swiss Cantons or the Principality of Liechtenstein do not report data for a specific date.
 For this reason

 **Dataset 1** <br>
 *Link:* https://github.com/openZH/covid_19/tree/master/fallzahlen_kanton_total_csv_v2 <br>